 - The semantic parsing module.

-- The semantic parsing module translates a natural language question into an executable program with a hierarchy of primitive operations, represented in a domain-specific language (DSL) designed for VQA.
+- The semantic parsing module translates a natural language question into an executable program with a hierarchy of primitive operations.
+Each concept in the program corresponds to a vector embedding that is jointly trained.

 - The quasi-symbolic reasoning module.

-- Given the latent program recovered from the question in natural language, a symbolic program executor executes the program and derives the answer based on the object-based visual representation.
-Our program executor is a collection of deterministic functional modules designed to realize all logic operations specified in the DSL.
+- Given the recovered program, a symbolic program executor executes the program and derives the answer based on the object-based visual representation and the concept embeddings.
+Our program executor is a collection of deterministic functional modules.